 Some gas smokers are designed to burn natural gas.
 These require an outdoor gas line placed in the spot that your smoker will be permanently located.
 There's no portability with a natural gas smoker.
 But then, you don't have to worry about running out of gas, either.
 And natural gas is less expensive than propane gas.

 Charcoal water smokers, on one hand, require a bit more knowledge, and are not quite as easy to use as gas or electric vertical water smokers.
 On the other hand, charcoal smokers are usually less expensive and more portable than gas or electric smokers.
 Cheaper because of having no electric element or gas burner, and lighter in weight for easier portability…no heavy propane tank to lug around.
 And since you don't have to plug it in, it can be used anywhere.

 Another method is to fill the pan with unlit charcoal, then add a layer of burning briquettes to the top.
 The fire will slowly work its way down through the pan of charcoal.
 You can mix chunks of wood into the charcoal so it will smoke as the charcoal burns.

 Try to keep your vertical water smoker clean and dry between uses.
 My first one rusted out after two years because I left it outside and uncovered.
 I didn't disassemble the sections to let the interior dry after each smoking session.

-Buy a vertical water smoker with a temperature gauge, or be prepared to install one or two (at different levels) in the one you buy.
-You have to know the temperature of your smoker.
+Buy one with a temperature gauge, or install one yourself.
+It's important to know the temperature of your smoker.